Yuri-Vlasqz/Yuri-Vlasqz/README.md

+⚡ Electrical Enginering student.

-Electrical Enginering student, interested in learning about datascience and machine learning.
+📚 learning about datascience and machine learning.

 <!---
 Yuri-Vlasqz/Yuri-Vlasqz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.